inspry/checkview/README.txt

 == Changelog ==
 = 2.0.12 =
 * Added Google reCAPTCHA bypass for reCaptcha Integration for WooCommerce by I13 Web Solution.
 * Added Google reCAPTCHA bypass for Google reCaptcha for WooCommerce by KoalaApps.
 * Added Cloudflare Turnstile bypass for Enhanced Cloudflare Turnstile for WooCommerce by Press75.
 * Whitelisted SaaS IP in WordFence.
 * Whitelisted SaaS IP in All in One Security.
 * Platform Filter bypass in SolidWP.
 * Platform Filter bypass in Defender Pro.

-* Fixed CheckView email diversion issues for FormidableForms and WPForms.
+* Fixed CheckView email diversion issues for Formidable Forms and WPForms.
 * Suppressed Custom Captcha field for WPForms.
 * Added Stripe test mode options for Gravity Forms.

 = 2.0.11 =